marcoms/quicktap/readme.md

 `quicktap` gets around this by listening for `touchstart` and `touchend` events (among others), and adding and removing a CSS class on an element accordingly.
 With these changes, it noticeably improves the user experience, since there is almost instant feedback from a user interaction.
 You can see this in the top buttons in the GIF.

 It is important to know that `quicktap` does not intefere with any `click` events and so should not affect the browser's behaviour.
-Also, this is not dealing with the infamous "300ms click delay" which is a separate and solved issue in most browsers and by the [FastClick](https://github.com/ftlabs/fastclick) library.
+Also, this is not dealing with the infamous '300ms click delay' which is a separate and solved issue in most browsers and by the [FastClick](https://github.com/ftlabs/fastclick) library.

 ## Using `quicktap`